 1 looking at how we were doing our business and 2 identifying weaknesses.
 That's healthy.
-I mean, it was disappointing, and I am assuming the senior 3 stakeholders were, of course, contributors like the 4 5 Non-Executive Directors.
-Again, the three people that 12:47 6 would have been contributing from their background 7 would have had a wealth of experience in that.
-8 didn't disappoint me or indeed shock me that I was offended, if you know what I mean.
-It was actually 9 good to know and healthy that the Chief Executive, here 12:47 10 11 we are now, here's the findings and this is going to get better, you know.
-So it wasn't that I was offended 12 13 because I was there and it hadn't been picked up. mean this is all about teamwork and therefore someone 14 15 independent identifying the lack of connectivity and 12:48 16 governance processes that could be improved, you know, 17 is just to be encouraged and healthy and let's get on 18 So it didn't -- it caused me, yes, concern 19 that we hadn't identified it sooner; good we'd a Chief 20 Executive in, good June had found this, now let's see 12:48 the report and now let's see the action plan and the 21 22 flow from that.

-23 99 Q. You say it was good that it was spotted, we hadn't spotted it sooner.
+I mean, it 3 was disappointing, and I am assuming the senior 4 stakeholders were, of course, contributors like the 5 Non-Executive Directors.
+Again, the three people that 12 !: 47 6 would have been contributing from their background 7 would have had a wealth of experience in that.
+So, it 8 didn't disappoint me or indeed shock me that I was 9 offended, if you know what I mean.
+It was actually LO good to know and healthy that the Chief Executive, here ${ m 12}$ ! : 47 L1 we are now, here's the findings and this is going to L2 get better, you know.
+So it wasn't that I was offended L3 because I was there and it hadn't been picked up.
+I L4 mean this is all about teamwork and therefore someone L5 independent identifying the lack of connectivity and 2 : 48 L6 governance processes that could be improved, you know, L7 is just to be encouraged and healthy and let's get on L8 with it.
+So it didn't it caused me, yes, concern L9 that we hadn't identified it sooner; good we'd a Chief 20 Executive in, good June had found this, now let's see 12 2 : 48 21 the report and now let's see the action plan and the 22 flow from that.
+23 99 Q. You say it was good that it was spotted, we hadn't 24 spotted it sooner.
 What do you put that down to?

-A. Well, I just put that down to actually again people not 12:48 informing us.
-Was this not telling us what wasn't as good or was this opinions of others?
-You know, I think governance and audit is very individual and is very personal and everyone has an interpretation of it in a
+25 Α. Well, I just put that down to actually again people not ${ m 12}$ !: 48 26 informing us.
+Was this not telling us what wasn't as 27 good or was this opinions of others?
+You know, I think 28 governance and audit is very individual and is very 29 personal and everyone has an interpretation of it in a